-SUMMER SEMESTER CLLAB
+SUMMER SEMESTER \mathbf{CL} LAB CR

 NURS 178C LPN-RN Completion^ 4 10 7

 7

 FALL SEMESTER

 BIOL 202C Microbiology 3 3 4

 MATHxxxC Math Elective 4 0 4

 NURS 116C Nursing IIA+ ^ 6 15 11

 19

 SPRING SEMESTER

 ENGL xxxC English Elective 3 0 3

 NURS 215C Nursing III+ ^ 4 15 9

+XX xxxC Humanities/Fine Arts/

-PHIL 242C Contemporary Ethical Issues 3 0 3
+Foreign Language Elective 3 0 3

 15

 TOTAL CREDITS 70

-- # Indicates major field courses. - \ Any course with a prefix of MATH 124C or higher will be accepted for credit in the nursing program; students who wish to continue their education and pursue a Bachelor's or Master's degree in Nursing are encouraged to complete MATH 251C. - + These fees will cover costs associated with ATI online practice and proctored assessments and tutorials, detailed individualized remediation plans, and end of program testing to prepare students for the NCLEX-RN licensure exam.
+- # Indicates major field courses. - Any course with a prefix of MATH 120C or higher will be accepted for credit in the nursing program; students who wish to continue their education and pursue a Bachelor's or Master's degree in Nursing are encouraged to complete MATH 251C. - + These fees will cover costs associated with ATI online practice and proctored assessments and tutorials, detailed individualized remediation plans, and end of program testing to prepare students for the NCLEX-RN licensure exam.
 All students taking NURS 215C will be charged an additional \$350 for an ATI Live NCLEX-RN Review Course.

 Fee Course Semester

-\$285 NURS 178C Any Semester
+\$280 NURS 178C Any Semester

 \$255 NURS 116C Fall

 \$255 NURS 215C Spring

 \$350 NURS 215C Spring

-- \\ Includes eleven (11) credits awarded from NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing score.
+- Includes eleven (11) credits awarded from NLN Nursing Accelerated Challenge Exam I: Foundations of Nursing score.
 Transfer credit for the 5 prerequisite college courses will be evaluated on an individual basis and may result in an additional 18 credits being awarded. - ^ All students enrolled in a clinical course will be charged a \$350 per semester clinical surcharge.
 The following courses carry this charge: NURS 116C, NURS 178C and NURS 215C.